MrJoeKr/Pathfinding-Visualizer-Python/README.md

 - **``N``** to generate a maze using [Randomized Depth First Search](#randomized-depth-first-search)

-# How to visualize algorithm/maze generation
+# How to Visualize Algorithm and Maze Generation
 Click on the **tick-box** in the *bottom-right corner* of the *board window* to have the algorithm or maze generation visualized.

 # Design the board